-Study: Gen Z wants more relevant news about school, less about celebrities
+Study: Generation Z wants more relevant news about school, less about celebrities

 Our future depends on “Generation Z," and preferred news topics for teens and tweens show us we’re in good hands.